In 1851, a man named Moses Johnson was arrested as a possible runaway slave. During the trial Johnson was kept in a locked room under heavy guard.

-The whole incident has such a Bugs Bunny quality that it’s difficult to believe that it’s true – it’s just the kind of story an abolitionist would tell about a man who guarded an accused fugitive slave (who, for the record, went free when the brilliant legal work of George Manierre and E.C.
+The whole incident has such a Bugs Bunny quality -indeed, the Marx Brothers would play out a nearly identical scene in Horse Feathers – that it’s difficult to believe that it’s true.
+It’s just the kind of story an abolitionist would tell about a man who guarded an accused fugitive slave (who, for the record, went free when the brilliant legal work of George Manierre and E.C.
 Larned established that the slave catcher had the wrong man).
 If it’s true, though, it’s likely that the guard was Henry Rhines, who had been named as one of the guards helping the sheriff that day – and had already been called “a degraded, drunken wretch” by newspapers as far away as New York five years earlier.

 In the 1840s and 1850s, there were a number of incidents when a person accused of being fugitive slave created a sensation in Chicago.
 Though slavery had its supporters here, downstate papers would refer to the city as “a cesspit of abolition,” and people who tried to assist slave catchers did so at their peril.
 In many cases there would be near-riots outside the courtrooms (or actual riots, depending on which paper you read) as a tight-knit team of anti-slavery lawyers worked to clear the accused.
 Sometimes the legal work was just a distraction to help the accused escape custody.
 The fiercest of the lawyers, James H. Collins, was known to say that no officer had a right to arrest a fugitive slave in Chicago, and that it was perfectly okay to use force against any who tried.
 They were, after all, attempting to kidnap a person.